+Program Information

-Information Technology - Mobile Developer - 10-152-8
+IT-Mobile Developer - 10-152-8

-Offered in Eau Claire and River Falls • August and January entry dates in Eau Claire, August entry date in River Falls (3D Modeling and Game Simulation offered in Eau Claire only)
+Offered in Eau Claire and River Falls • August and January entry dates in Eau Claire, August entry date in River Falls

 If you enjoy working with mobile devices and are interested in the design and development of mobile applications, games, or utilities, the Information Technology Mobile Developer program could be just what you're looking for.
 It will benefit those who wish to distinguish themselves across a wide range of technical disciplines within the rapidly expanding field of mobile application development.